rsk-git/backend-caproj/README.md

 Users can search recipes, create own recipes and also safe to create login and authentication

 # include credits - if followed any tutorials, certain materails etc.,
-followed Perscholas materials and stackflow.
+followed Perscholas materials, youtube and stackflow.